-Runners, jumpers, along with other athletes including skiers, cyclists, and soccer players put heavy force on their knees.
-Runner’s knee is an expression used referring to several health conditions that creates pain across the front of the knee (patellofemoral pain).
+Many athletes such as runners, jumpers, skiers, cyclists, and soccer players put heavy force on their knees.
+But these days you don’t need to be an athlete to experience Runner’s Knee.
+Several things can bring on this condition like overuse of the knee, a direct hit to the knee, your bones aren’t aligned, problems with your feet, and weak or unbalanced thigh muscles.
+Runner’s knee is also a term used to describe several health conditions that creates pain across the kneecap (patella).
 These conditions include anterior knee pain syndrome, patellofemoral malalignment, and chondromalacia patella.

 Cause of runners knee

-The knee is a complex structure, which is very sensitive.
-Numerous factors can play a role in runner’s knee, including:
+The knee is a complex structure, which is very sensitive and many factors can play a role in runner’s knee, including:

 Symptoms of runners knee

-Treatment is determined by the exact problem triggering the knee pain, which is usually nonsurgical.
+To treat the runner’s knee it is important to know the exact problem triggering the pain, which is usually nonsurgical.

-• Reconditioning: After resting the knee up until the pain and swelling decrease, you may require reconditioning to regain full range of movement, strength, power, endurance, speed, agility, and coordination.
-Your chiropractor may prescribe a physical exercise program to normalise the freedom and strength of thigh muscles, or recommend cross-training exercises that emphasise stretching the lower extremities.
+Reconditioning: After resting the knee until the pain and swelling decreases, you may, in fact, need reconditioning to regain full range of movement, strength, power, endurance, speed, agility, and coordination.
+Your chiropractor may prescribe a physical exercise program to normalise the freedom and strength of thigh muscles or recommend cross-training exercises that emphasize stretching the lower extremities.
 Your chiropractor will also advise you on resuming running along with other athletic activities.

-• Taping: Other nonsurgical treatments involve taping the kneecap or utilising a special brace for knee support during sports participation.
+Taping: Other nonsurgical treatments involve taping the kneecap, or similarly utilizing a special brace for knee support during sports participation.
 Special shoe inserts (orthotics) may often be prescribed to help relieve the discomfort.